 Learning requires a certain level of vulnerability and open-mindedness that encourages growth.
 As you work through this new experience, your team will grow individually and collectively.
 They’ll share laughs and make memories during your corporate retreat as they bond over the novelty of this new experience.

 Trying a new activity is also a great opportunity to choose an experience native to the destination you’re visiting to add an element of culture to your retreat.
 Visiting Cuba?
 Take a salsa class!
 By the beach?
 Try surfing!
 The options are endless.
 We encourage you to think about a skill that would improve your company’s operations or poll the group to see what they’d like to learn then do this activity together.
+This is one of our tried and true get to know you games for adults, and almost always recommend it as a option to our clients!

 10. Cardboard Boat Building Competition